Accrington

 Accrington /ˈækrɪŋtən/ is a town in the Hyndburn borough of Lancashire, England.
 It lies about 4 mi east of Blackburn, 6 mi west of Burnley, 13 mi east of Preston, 20 mi north of Manchester and is situated on the culverted River Hyndburn.
 Commonly abbreviated by locals to "Accy", the town has a population of 35,456 according to the 2011 census.
+Accrington is the largest settlement and the seat of the Hyndburn borough council.

 Accrington is a former centre of the cotton and textile machinery industries.
-The town is famed for manufacturing the hardest and densest building bricks in the world, "The Accrington NORI" (iron), which were used in the construction of the Empire State Building and for the foundations of Blackpool Tower; famous for Accrington Stanley F.C. and the Haworth Art Gallery which holds Europe's largest collection of Tiffany glass.
+The town is famed for manufacturing the hardest and densest building bricks in the world, "The Accrington NORI" (iron), which were used in the construction of the Empire State Building and for the foundations of Blackpool Tower and the Haworth Art Gallery which holds Europe's largest collection of Tiffany glass.
+The club is home to EFL club Accrington Stanley.
+The town played a part in the founding of the football league system, with a defunct club (Accrington F.C.) being one of the twelve original clubs of the English Football League.

 History

-Origin of the name

-The name Accrington appears to be Anglo-Saxon in origin.
-The earliest citing appears in the Parish of Whalley records of 850; where it is written Akeringastun.
-In later records, the name variously appears as Akarinton in 1194; Akerunton, Akerinton and Akerynton in 1258; Acrinton in 1292; Ackryngton in 1311 and Acryngton in 1324.